temporalio/documentation/docs/typescript/clients.md

   args: ['foo', 'bar', 'baz'], // this is typechecked against workflowFn's args });

-// Option 3: Just using string name; no need to import Workflow, but less type safety const handle = await client.start<string>('example', {
+// Option 3: Just using string name; no need to import Workflow, but no type inference import { WorkflowStartOptions } from '@temporalio/client';
-  args: [123], // not typechecked
+type WFType = (key: number) => Promise<string>; // arg types intentionally wrong to prove a point const handle = await client.start<string>('example', {
-});
+  args: [123], // typechecked, but actually wrong at runtime because wrong type signature } as WorkflowStartOptions<WFType>);

 // // STEP TWO: client.getHandle
 // Continue in a different process (e.g. in a serverless function)